-Field scabious, Knautia arvensis, is one of our most beautiful native plants, flowering between July and September, and a prolific source of nectar for a range of pollinators.
+Field scabious, Knautia arvensis, is one of our most beautiful native plants.
+It flowers between July and September, and is a prolific source of nectar for a range of pollinators.
 It's associated with chalk grassland, and thrives on calcareous well drained soils.
 "Scabious" is said to relate to scabies, which was supposedly treated with the it.
 Field scabious is no relation to the similar looking Devil's-bit scabious, Succisa pratensis, which prefers wet, boggy sites.
 We can help with Devil's-bit scabious on request, and it is a species included in several of our selections for wetter ground.

 Supplier : British Wildflower Plants / Emorsgate

 Our Field scabious plants and seeds have guaranteed UK provenance and are supplied by signatories to the Flora Locale code of practice.

 We donate half of our profit on sales of Knautia arvensis to Buglife